- Search The Registry

 *Buddy Miles was born on this date in 1947.
 He was a Black rock drummer, vocalist, composer, and producer.

-At the age of 60, Buddy Miles died on February 26, 2008, at his home in Austin, Texas, with his family by his side.
+At 60, Buddy Miles died on February 26, 2008, at his home in Austin, Texas, with his family by his side.
 According to his website, he died of congestive heart disease.
 Miles was cremated, and there was no funeral.
 The UK-based newspaper The Independent ran an almost full-page obituary in its Friday, February 29, 2008, edition.
-A month later, a memorial concert took place on March 30, 2008, at Threadgill's on Riverside Drive, South Austin that included performances by Bernie Worrell, The Family Stone Project, Doug Pinnick, Cyril Neville, The Sixth Chamber and surviving members of the Buddy Miles Express.
+A month later, a memorial concert took place on March 30, 2008, at Threadgill's on Riverside Drive, South Austin, that included performances by Bernie Worrell, The Family Stone Project, Doug Pinnick, Cyril Neville, The Sixth Chamber, and surviving members of the Buddy Miles Express.